m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/interactivity/enabling-interactivity.md

 # Enabling Interactivity

-We've created entities and added them to scenes.
+We've created nodes and added them to scenes.
 But we haven't allowed any user responses.
-In this section, we'll learn how to make our entities interactive.
+In this section, we'll learn how to make our nodes interactive.

-By default, entities are not interactive.
-To make an entity interactive, we need to do two things:
+By default, nodes are not interactive.
+To make a node interactive, we need to do two things:

-1. Set the entity's `isUserInteractionEnabled` property to `true`.
+1. Set the node's `isUserInteractionEnabled` property to `true`.
 2. Decide what kind of interaction or "event" to allow and how to respond to it.

 Below, we create a button and set its `isUserInteractionEnabled` property to `true`.
 To define what code is executed when the user taps down on the button, we call the `onTapDown()` method on the button and pass in the code to execute: a message to the console that says `"You pushed it!"`.